 Did you know that there are around ten times as many bacteria in your gut as there are cells in your body?
 Despite bacteria’s bad reputation, the healthy gut microbiome is essential to help your body do its everyday processes like digestion, absorption, immune function, and nutrient synthesis.
 However, these friendly bacteria need to eat as well and must be fed through proper nutrition.
 By far the greatest nutritional need of our microbiome is fiber, and the standard American diet is woefully short in meeting our microbiome’s needs.
 Insufficient nutrition for our gut microbiome can result in a number of deficiencies, autoimmune conditions, chronic diseases, and digestive disorders.
 A poor diet may also contribute to the accumulation of toxins within our body and can even contribute to problems controlling our weight.

 The unfortunate reality is that the standard American diet is very unhealthy.
 Instead of focusing primarily on convenience, focus on a diet primarily composed of whole plant foods such as vegetables, fruit, whole grains, and beans.
 This will provide lots of fiber to nourish your microbiome.
 Fresh meat, seafood, eggs, dairy, nuts, and seeds can complement these whole plant foods to provide a complete and healthy diet.
 With all of these options, a healthy diet does not have to be boring!
 We invite you to explore the world of healthy recipes out there that are bursting with flavor, healthy ingredients and can be convenient.
-Rediscover food as one of the essential pillars of your health today!
+Rediscover food as one of the essential pillars of wellness today!

 Movement and Exercise